Duggar Family News: Is Yet Another Sex Scandal Brewing In the ‘Counting On’ Family?

-The latest Duggar family news is not good: yet another sex scandal appears to be brewing inside the former 19 Kids and Counting clan.
+The latest Duggar family news is not good as yet another sex scandal appears to be brewing inside the former 19 Kids and Counting clan.

 As In Touch Weekly reports, it appears that the Duggar family has a convicted sex offender connected to someone in their employ.
 The Duggar kids’ live-in tutor (the Duggars do not send their kids to school), Tabitha Paine, is engaged to Timothy Robertson.
 Robertson, it seems, has some skeletons in his closet.